samcunliffe/talks/README.md

-A bit of a mix of particle physics and software development, but here are my public talks.
+Talks that I've given.
+A total mix of particle physics and software development.

-Recent are CC-by-4.0 but some aren't.
-The logos of my employers are obviously under different usage rules.

 |          |                                                                          |                                    |           |
 |----------|--------------------------------------------------------------------------|------------------------------------|-----------|